mikanthrop/NovelAgents/README.md

  Maybe I can try if an AI society would be faster with this.
  I also do not know, if the characters are generated with knowledge of the characters generated previously.
 But for further generation of Plot and the like I should load the memory json file into the brainstorming agents.

+ # Open Issues
+ - Fallback for repeated answers has to be implemented: If an answer towards the end of the cycle fails to load into a pydanctic model it should instead use an earlier functioning answer instead to write to memory.
+ - SavingIssueExpection from StoryGlossary.py isn't declared anywhere
+ -